gmp26/elm-examples/combo/Notes.md

 Notes
 =====

-Reached an impasse with this design due to these bugs https://github.com/elm-lang/Elm/issues/775 https://github.com/elm-lang/Elm/issues/747
+Reached an impasse with this design (@tag impasse in log) due to these bugs https://github.com/elm-lang/Elm/issues/775 https://github.com/elm-lang/Elm/issues/747

-The issue is occurs in both collages and containers.
+The issue occurs in both collages and containers.

 For collages
 ------------